react-dnd/react-dnd/README.md

 Note that, for best results, you want to use `this.calculateDragPreviewSize({ width, height }: desiredSize)`.
 It will return the exact size of image you need to download, considering browser differences in handling Retina screens.
 Of course you can only use this if you have some kind of custom image resizer.

+### `require('react-dnd').NativeDragItemTypes`

+Provides a single constant, `NativeDragItemTypes.FILE`, that you can use as an item type for file drop targets.

 ## Thanks